Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/tables_relation.PNG)

-### Load the data
+### Data Load in the Process Storage

 Now that the tables are linked, the data can be loaded and stored in the process storage.

-1. Navigate to **CONFIGURATION** > **Overview** in the data set
-2. Click on **Load Data** under the **Data** column of the Overview
-3. A popup will appear, click on **Run**
+After the 2 minutes wait, the microservice will automatically tries to load the data.
+It will first check if the data set is ready for the data load.
+If the response from ARIS is that it is ready the the data load will kick off and the user can follow the progress via the Cumulocity Events or via the Run Logs of ARIS.
+However, if ARIS responds that the data set is not ready for the data load (for example the user did not finish to configure the tables); then the microservice will wait and try again every 2 minutes.
+A Cumulocity Alarm will be generated as well to alert the user that the data load attempt did not succeed.

+When the data load is triggered successfully by the microservice, the user can visualize the progress as well on ARIS side.

-4. The data set status will move to **Processing Data** and it will take a few minutes until it shows **Data loaded**
+1. The data set status moves to **Processing Data** and it will take a few minutes until it shows **Data loaded**
-5. Navigate to the **Run logs** section, and click on **Data Load**
+2. Navigate to the **Run logs** section, and click on **Data Load**
-6. Here you will see if there was no data truncated.
+3. Here you will see if there was no data truncated.
 Indeed if one device has more than 5000 measurements extracted then it will appear here that the Case relating to this device will be excluded.
 If the limit is not exceeded then all the process will appear in green.

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/data_load.PNG)

+## Use ARIS Process Mining with Cumulocity data

+Now that the microservice has done its job; a user can solely use ARIS PM to play with the imported Cumulocity data.

 ### Analyze the data